 Vietnam is one of those countries that people want to visit for a variety of reasons.
-If it’s not Vietnam’s world-famous Halong bay, then there is the Vietnam war history as well as relaxing on the beaches and enjoy the local Vietnamese food.
+If it’s not Vietnam’s world-famous Halong bay, then there is the Vietnam war history as well as relaxing on the beaches and enjoying the local Vietnamese food.
 What are the best places to visit in Vietnam?

 As well as that, Vietnam is a big country and as you travel around Vietnam you begin to realize how big it is.
 There are stunning places and sights around Vietnam worth visiting from its rich history, temples, culture, and beautiful scenery.
 There are smaller towns and villages that will give you a chance to experience a more traditional Vietnamese way of life